dev-sayan7/LensMela/DEVLOG.md

     I faced problems while fetching the posts.
 I was unable to count the vote from the posts due to some errors, but later figure it out.

 To-Do:
-    I feel that till now I had build the MVP(*Minimum Viable Product*) of this product with basic functionality.
-Later I will add more functionalities to build the better version.
+    I feel that till now I almost build the MVP(*Minimum Viable Product*) of this product with basic functionality.
+Later I will add more functionalities like(Contest LifeCycle, Winner Logic etc.) to build the better version.
 Thank you.